asaf11108/full-stack/libs/fe/auth/README.md

-# auth
+# fe-auth

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test auth` to execute the unit tests.
+Run `nx test fe-auth` to execute the unit tests.